ClickHouse/ClickHouse/docs/en/sql-reference/statements/insert-into.md

 ### Asynchronous inserts

 It is possible to asynchronously insert data in small but frequent inserts.
 The data from such insertions is combined into batches and then safely inserted into a table.
 To use asynchronous inserts, enable the [`async_insert`](../../operations/settings/settings.md#async-insert) setting.
-Note that asynchronous inserts are supported only over HTTP protocol and that deduplication is not supported for them.

 Using `async_insert` or the [`Buffer` table engine](/en/engines/table-engines/special/buffer) results in additional buffering.